Sandblast Equipment

 Blast Rooms

 Are larger versions of sandblast cabinets.
 A typical blast room consists of three main components: a containment structure, an abrasive blast system, and a dust collector.
-If additional dust cleanup is needed, you can check out the systems for dust removal IQS lists here.
+If additional dust cleanup is needed, you can check out IQS listings for dust collection systems.
 It’s quite common for a blast room to have one or more recycling systems.
+When buyers compare blast rooms, they usually look at reclaim systems, lighting, ventilation, floor recovery options, and how easily oversized workpieces can be loaded, rotated, and inspected.

 Gravity-fed Sandblasters